 In addition, the following components shall be included in a plan for mechanical treatment:

-- 1. Types of equipment needed, and any modifications necessary to enable the equipment to adequately complete the job; - 2.
-Dates for effective treatment; - 3.
-Operating instructions (if applicable); - 4.
-Techniques and procedures to be followed.
+- 1. Types of equipment needed;

+- 2. Dates for effective treatment;

+- 3. Operating instructions (if applicable);

+- 4. Techniques and procedures to be followed.

 Chemical Treatment Methods

 In addition, the following components shall be included in a plan for chemical treatment: